1755 - British expedition in Madura and Tinnevelly

 At the end of January, a force of the East India Company (2,500 men, including 500 Europeans of the Madras European Regiment), under Colonel Alexander Heron, marched to Manapar (unidentified location), a village about 50 km from Trichinopoly (present-day Tiruchirappalli).

-Soon after his arrival, Heron was joined by the agents of four neighbouring palaiyakkarars, who came to settle their accounts, promising soon to pay the balance.
+Soon after his arrival, Heron met with the agents of four neighbouring palaiyakkarars, who came to settle their accounts, promising soon to pay the balance.
 They also signed a paper acknowledging Muhammad Ali Khan as their nawab.
-However, Lachynaig, one of the palaiyakkarars, refused to pay the remainder of his tribute.
+However, one of the palaiyakkarars named Lachynaig, refused to pay the remainder of his tribute to the nawab.

 On February 10, upon the nawab's request, Heron moved with his army close to a fort at the border of the country of the dissident palaiyakkarar.